Skip to content

-Big changes are coming soon to the way SOC 2 audits are conducted.
-Effective December 15, 2018, all SOC 2 audits will need to comply with TSP Section 100—the 2017 Trust Services Criteria for security, availability, processing integrity, confidentiality, and privacy.
+Effective December 15, 2018, all SOC 2 audits now need to comply with TSP Section 100—the 2017 Trust Services Criteria for security, availability, processing integrity, confidentiality, and privacy, building upon the COSO framework.

 The new SOC 2 audit reports will focus on changes meant to address head-on the current security breach landscape, which appears to be getting worse with each incident.